predibase/lorax/lorax_deployment_playbook.md

 **Common Failures:**
 - “Exec format error” → Image built for wrong architecture.
 - Immediate exit → Library mismatch; rebuild with compatible CUDA base.

+### Model Compatibility Beyond Mistral-7B (Build from Source)

+If you attempt to load a model other than `mistralai/Mistral-7B-Instruct-v0.1` and encounter errors such as `TypeError: TensorParallelColumnLinear.load_multi()` or `RuntimeError: weight ... does not exist`, these errors typically indicate version incompatibilities between PEFT, Transformers, and TGI components.
+The root issue is that the `fan_in_fan_out` parameter conflicts with TGI's tensor parallel implementations, and `TensorParallelColumnLinear` expects certain `base_layer` attributes that may not be present in all model variants or library versions.

+To attempt compatibility with a different model (e.g., `gpt2`):

+1. The `vLLM` inference engine version is crucial.
+In LoRAX, `vLLM` is pinned to a specific Git commit for stability.
+To change it, you need to **edit `server/Makefile-vllm`**.
+2. Rebuild the Docker image after making any changes.
+3. If you encounter errors related to missing weights or quantization, check the model's compatibility with the current `transformers` and `vLLM` versions.
+4. Change the commit hash (e.g., `766435e660a786933392eb8ef0a873bc38cf0c8b`) to **`9985d06add07a4cc691dc54a7e34f54205c04d40`** (a `vLLM 0.7.3+` version known for broader compatibility, including `gpt2`).

+* **Potential `transformers` version adjustments:** If changing the `vLLM` commit doesn't resolve the issue, you *might* also need to modify the `transformers` version in `server/requirements.txt`.
+Research suggests `Transformers 4.49.0+` provides stable `gpt2` support with `vLLM 0.7.3+`. **Avoid `Transformers 4.48.x` with `vLLM 0.7.2` due to known Qwen model compatibility issues.**

+* **Using `--model-impl transformers`:** For certain models, particularly `gpt2`, if issues persist, you may need to add the `--model-impl transformers` flag to your `lorax-launcher` command to explicitly force the Transformers backend for inference.

 ---